thelfer/mfem-mgis/docs/paper/joss/paper.md

 - `TFEL`
 - `MPI`

-Optionals, depeding of MFEM installation:
+Optionals, depending on your MFEM installation:
 - Solver or preconditionner:
 	- `Hypre`
  	- `PETSc`